Hilanasl/case-study-sendinblue/README.md

 - $ cd case-study-sendinblue
 - $ node emailBuilder.js

-Important: For this project, an API key is need, which can be generated at https://app.sendinblue.com/settings/keys/api
+Important: For this project, an API key is needed, which can be generated at https://app.sendinblue.com/settings/keys/api

 ## API Reference